TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-grid-3.md

 There's an associated [web site](https://react-window.now.sh/) with lots of example code and live samples.
 All the samples have links out to [CodeSandbox](https://codesandbox.io/s/github/bvaughn/react-window/tree/master/website/sandboxes/fixed-size-list-vertical) where you can play with the code next to a live running sample.

-Looking at the code base, there's lots of focus on optimization and the sort of edge case handling that you would expect to see in a well maintained library.
+Looking at the code base, there's lots of focus on optimization and the sort of edge case handling that you would expect to see in a mature library.
 However, once you get past that, and all the features, it works just like my simple virtual scrolling example.
 There's a React [OnScroll handler](https://github.com/bvaughn/react-window/blob/6ff5694ac810617515acf74401ba68fe2951133b/src/createListComponent.js#L590) which sets state based on the scroll position which triggers a [render](https://github.com/bvaughn/react-window/blob/6ff5694ac810617515acf74401ba68fe2951133b/src/createListComponent.js#L310) that results in React creating the visible DOM elements.

 ## Differences